-- 7.1.1 When seeking agreement to his fees the administrator should provide sufficient supporting information to enable the committee or the creditors to form a judgement as to whether the proposed fee is reasonable having regard to all the circumstances of the case.
-The nature and extent of the supporting information which should be provided will depend on: - the nature of the approval being sought; - the stage during the administration of the case at which it is being sought; and - the size and complexity of the case. - 7.1.2 Where, at any creditors' or committee meeting, the administrator seeks agreement to the terms on which he is to be remunerated, he should provide the meeting with details of the charge-out rates of all grades of staff, including principals, which are likely to be involved on the case. - 7.1.3 Where the administrator seeks agreement to his fees during the course of the administration, he should always provide an up to date receipts and payments account.
+- 4.4 A resolution of creditors may be obtained by correspondence. - 5 What information should be provided by the administrator? - 5.1 When seeking fee approval - 5.1.1 When seeking agreement to his fees the administrator should provide sufficient supporting information to enable the committee or the creditors to form a judgement as to whether the proposed fee is reasonable having regard to all the circumstances of the case.
+The nature and extent of the supporting information which should be provided will depend on: - the nature of the approval being sought; - the stage during the administration of the case at which it is being sought; and - the size and complexity of the case. - 5.1.2 Where, at any creditors' or committee meeting, the administrator seeks agreement to the terms on which he is to be remunerated, he should provide the meeting with details of the charge-out rates of all grades of staff, including principals, which are likely to be involved on the case. - 5.1.3 Where the administrator seeks agreement to his fees during the course of the administration, he should always provide an up to date receipts and payments account.
 Where the proposed fee is based on time costs the administrator should disclose to the committee or the creditors the time spent and the charge-out value in the particular case, together with, where appropriate, such additional information as may reasonably be required having regard to the size and complexity of the case.
 The additional information should comprise a sufficient explanation of what the administrator has achieved and how it was achieved to enable the value of the exercise to be assessed (whilst recognising that the administrator must fulfil certain statutory obligations that might be seen to bring no added value for creditors) and to establish that the time has been properly spent on the case.
 That assessment will need to be made having regard to the time spent and the rates at which that time was charged, bearing in mind the factors set out in paragraph 4.1 above.
 To enable this assessment to be carried out it may be necessary for the administrator to provide an analysis of the time spent on the case by type of activity and grade of staff.
 The degree of detail will depend on the circumstances of the case, but it will be helpful to be aware of the professional guidance which has been given to insolvency practitioners on this subject.
-The guidance suggests the following areas of activity as a basis for the analysis of time spent: - Administration and planning
+The guidance suggests the following areas of activity as a basis for the analysis of time spent:

+- Administration and planning

 - Investigations

 - Realisation of assets

 - Trading

 - Creditors

 - Any other case-specific matters